-- The child has a temperature of less than 101 degrees; provided more strict requirements are not in place due to current health situations. - The child has not had watery stools or an increased number of loose bowel movements. - The child has not vomited twice at the center. - The child does not have discharge from his eyes. - The child does not have scabies or lice. - The child has not been instructed by a physician to remain separate from other children. - The child does not have a contagious disease. - The child is able to participate in daily activities, including outdoor play. - The child does not show signs that could harm his or her health or the well-being of others in the program.
+- The child has a temperature of less than 101 degrees; provided more strict requirements are not in place due to current health situations. - The child has not had watery stools or an increased number of loose bowel movements. - The child has not vomited twice at the center. - The child does not have discharge from his eyes. - The child does not have scabies or lice. - The child does not have any open, leaking, or oozing sores. - The child does not have any uncovered or uncontrolled areas of bleeding. - The child has not been instructed by a physician to remain separate from other children. - The child does not have a contagious disease. - The child is able to participate in daily activities, including outdoor play. - The child does not show signs that could harm his or her health or the well-being of others in the program.